MicrosoftDocs/azure-docs/articles/governance/machine-configuration/machine-configuration-dsc-extension-migration.md

 #### Consider decomposing complex configuration files

-Guest configuration can manage multiple configurations per machine.
+Machine configuration can manage multiple configurations per machine.
 Many configurations written for DSC extension for Linux assumed the limitation of managing a single configuration per machine.
 To take advantage of the expanded capabilities offered by machine configuration, large configuration files can be divided into many smaller configurations where each handles a specific